linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 In a recent survey of chief financial officers of large corporations, only 24 percent cited interest deductibility as an important factor in determining debt levels, down from 60 percent in a similar survey in 2001.
 This is consistent with a lower federal tax rate (35 percent in 2001 to 21 percent today), lower interest rates (the 10-year Treasury note yield has dropped from about 5 percent to approximately 3.7 percent), and the limit in deductions.[8]

 We review the details of the NOPAT calculation to establish a firm foundation of understanding.
 Determining cash taxes, in particular, can be complicated.
 But it is usually sufficient to estimate NOPAT as EBITA $\times$ (1 - cash tax rate).
 The cash tax rate is commonly a little below the stated tax rate for a growing business.
-Aswath Damodaran, a professor of finance at the Stern School at New York University and a renowned expert in valuation, estimates that cash taxes for a large population of companies were about 95 percent of reported taxes in 2021.[9]
+Aswath Damodaran, a professor of finance at the Stern School at New York University and a renowned expert in valuation, estimates that cash taxes for a large population of companies were about 95 percent of reported taxes in 2021.$^{9}$

 Exhibit 2 shows the calculation of net operating profit after taxes for Microsoft, a multinational technology company.
-For the company's fiscal 2022, EBITA is  \$87 billion and cash taxes are\$ 17 billion, leaving it with NOPAT of \$70 billion.
+For the company's fiscal 2022, EBITA is \$87 billion and cash taxes are \$17 billion, leaving it with NOPAT of \$70 billion.

 Exhibit 2: Microsoft's Net Operating Profit After Taxes, 2020-2022